Kingsley Plantation: Kingsley's house and other structures

 Next to the main house was a two-story kitchen house that was called "Ma'am Anna House" while Anna Jai was on Fort George Island.
 It was probably built in the 1820s and doubled as a center for food preparation on the ground floor and Anna Jai's residence with her children on the second.
 In West Africa, polygamy was common, and wives often lived in separate quarters from their husbands.
 Kingsley's nephew and his wife also lived on the grounds and Gibbs probably used a part of the second floor for an office.
 The main house and Ma'am Anna House were surrounded by a grove of orange, lemon, and banana trees with occasional ornamental crepe myrtles.
 Between 1869 and 1877 Rollins built a roof over the walkway between the kitchen house and the main house.

 A barn constructed of tabby sits 150 ft from the owner's house.
-Two wells have survived since Kingsley's ownership and two tombs of unknown origin constructed of tabby before Kingsley came to own the island are also located near the plantation; according to Pleasant Gold in her History of Duval County, 1928, inscriptions subsequently destroyed stated that they were they the 1808 tombs of a daughter and sister of John McIntosh, who owned the plantation before Kingsley.
+Two wells have survived since Kingsley's ownership and two tombs of unknown origin constructed of tabby before Kingsley came to own the island are also located near the plantation; according to Pleasant Gold in her History of Duval County, 1928, inscriptions subsequently destroyed stated that they were the 1808 tombs of a daughter and sister of John McIntosh, who owned the plantation before Kingsley.
 Ruins of another tabby house sit near the entrance of Palmetto Avenue.
 According to park literature, it is called the Munsilna McGundo House for Kingsley's fourth wife, as Kingsley, referring to it as "her house", left it to her and her daughter Fatima in his will.
 More recently it has been referred to as Thomson Tabby House, named for a planter who died perhaps while constructing it.
 It was apparently the last tabby structure built on the island.